sourcesync/gemini_workshop/README.md

 # Exploring the RadioML Dataset

-In this part of the workshop, participants will use Jupyter Notebooks to learn python and use the notebook's integrated visual tools to explore the RadioML dataset.
+In this part of the workshop, participants will learn:
+* basic python programming
+* basic use of jupyter notebooks
+* some exploratory data analysis and visualization skills

 ## Prerequisites

 You will need the following:
-* a machine with Python3 and Jupyter Notebook support
+* a machine with python3 and jupyter notebook support installed

 # Training A Deep Learning-based Signal Vectorizer